clickbait/cpomf/README.md

 Please make sure that you modify the default templates and styles before you host your own clone; I've left nya.is' designs in as a reference, but being unique is king in a sea of clones.

+Make sure you create your account before you release your site.

 ## Contributing